Skip to main content

 Students who earn credits through a consortium/contractual agreement, students who change majors, or students working on a second major do not qualify for additional terms of eligibility.

 Students who have completed all required coursework for his or her degree or certificate but has not yet received the degree or certificate cannot receive further federal or state financial aid for that program.
-The Office of Financial Aid receives a report from the SPS Registrar of all students who have fulfilled all degree or certificate requirements.

 Students must be on track to complete their degree within their maximum time-frame in order to maintain their financial aid eligibility.